atulkamble/Exam-AZ-303-Microsoft-Azure-Architect-Technologies/README.md

 ### My Experience: I found recent exam tough and with new questions.

 # Tip:
-- 1. Try to solve Each Section with full commitment.
+- 1. Try to solve each section with full commitment.
 - 2. Do Study from more than one resource enlisted above along with Azure Docs*** https://docs.microsoft.com/en-us/learn/azure/